Roger Federer seeks Bollywood film suggestions, these replies by desi users will not disappoint

 — Roger Federer (@rogerfederer) October 2, 2019

 Soon, his profile was flooded with recommendations from classic and cult films like Mughal-e-Azam and Sholay to sports films like Lagaan and Dangal.
-Few also suggested him to watch blockbuster films of Shah Rukh and Aamir Kham, while others joked he should watch Salman Khan’s film as his lookalike Arbaaz Khan was also part of it.
+Few also suggested him to watch blockbuster films of Shah Rukh and Aamir Khan, while others joked he should watch Salman Khan’s film as his lookalike Arbaaz Khan was also part of it.

 ALSO READ | Elon Musk tweeted about Bajirao Mastani and Twitterati went crazy!